TijsTT/justforshow/README.md

 *Note: this documentation is still under construction.
 If you have any questions, just open an issue!*

 JustForShow is a dependency-free package built using the Intersection Observer API.<br>
-It provides event listeners to make it easier for you to implement on scroll functionality.
+It provides some simple hooks to make it easier for you to implement on scroll functionality in your project.

-Apart from these on scroll event listeners, JustForShow also includes a few built-in modules to make use of them.
+Apart from calling these hooks while scrolling, JustForShow also includes a few built-in modules to make use of them.

 Modules which are currently included:
 -   `AnimateFrom`: on scroll animation based on CSS classes (works great with tailwindcss)